namshi/node-mysql/README.md

 ## Credits

-We copied the originan code from the [shipments app](https://github.com/namshi/shipments.namshi.net) written mainly by Geshan.
+We copied the original code from the [shipments app](https://github.com/namshi/shipments.namshi.net) written mainly by Geshan.